Why Is Home Insurance so Expensive in 2025? (UK)

-Most UK home insurance remains higher in 2025 because claim costs and risk have risen.
-Repeated storms have driven larger weather related payouts, and repair costs are still elevated after spikes in materials and labour.
-Pricing also reflects postcode level flood and crime risk and any recent claims, with some insurers tightening underwriting or restricting cover in higher risk areas.
-To pay less, compare at renewal, check your rebuild sum, improve security, and consider a higher voluntary excess.
+UK home insurance remains high in 2025 because claim costs and risk have risen: repeated storms drove larger weather-related payouts (£585 million in 2024), while repair costs are still elevated versus pre-2022, and pricing reflects postcode-level flood/crime risk and recent claims.
+To pay less: compare at renewal, verify your rebuild sum, improve security, or choose a higher voluntary excess.

 How much have home insurance premiums increased in the UK?